 - When you create the data synchronization task, you must select the same objects as those you selected in Step 1.

-- The schema migration has been completed.
-Therefore, you only need to select Initial Full Data Synchronization for the Initial Synchronization parameter.
+- Schema migration is complete.
+Therefore, you need to select only Initial Full Data Synchronization for the Initial Synchronization parameter.

 Check data consistency